hshimu279/HIMANSHU-MAWDI-BCA-Hons-AI-DS/README.md

-MYSELF HIMANSHU MAWDI AND I AM A STUDENT OF BCA(Hons.)
-AI&DS OF SECTION D at Graphic Era University, Dehradun
+Myself Himanshu Mawdi and I am taking my ungrad degree of BCA(Hons.)
+AI AND DS from Graphic Era Deemed to be University, Dehradun